 Updated on Nov 22, 2022 • 8 min read • 683 views • Copy Link

 Injurious Falsehood in Australia

-Injurious falsehood arises when a person (the defendant) makes false representations about the goods and services of another (the plaintiff).
-To meet the requirements to make a claim, the representations can be either written or spoken and they must encourage others not to deal with the plaintiff, which then causes them to suffer damage.
+The tort of injurious falsehood arises when a person (the defendant) makes false representations about the goods and services of another (the plaintiff).
+The representations can be either written or spoken and they must encourage others not to deal with the plaintiff, which then causes the plaintiff to suffer damage.